geb/geb/doc/manual/src/chapters/040-pages.md

     }

 If a page does not verify an “at” checker, the `verifyAt()` method will always return `true`.

+## Clicking Content

+All content defined as part of the page gets decorated with a special version of the `click()` method that can take one or more `Page` classes.

+    class ExamplePage extends Page {
+        static content = {
+            aLink { $("a") }
+        }
+    }

+    Browser.drive {
+        to ExamplePage
+        aLink.click AnotherPage
+    }

+If the click method receives a single `Page` class, it is set as the new page type and overrides any `to` option value for the content.

+If the click method receives more than one `Page` class, the behaviour is the same as when the `to` option defines a list of page classes.
+That is, each is cycled through in turn and it's at checker is executed against the actual page content.
+The first page whose at checker matches is set as the new page.
+Any page classes defined in the `to` option are ignored.

 ## Page URLs